The Kodaira dimension of even-dimensional ball quotients: Main results

 The most notable aspect of this paper is the use of the theory of automorphic representations, beyond the classical theory of modular forms, to prove the main theorem, even though the statement itself lies purely within algebraic geometry.
 Before introducing our approach, we briefly review previous work on determining the Kodaira dimension through the theory of modular forms.

 It has been classically shown that the existence of modular forms with appropriate vanishing orders along cusps enables the construction of pluricanonical forms on modular varieties \cite[Section IV]{ash2010smooth}; see Subsection \ref{subsec:obstruction spaces} for details.
 The previous research in this direction can be broadly categorized into two main approaches.
 The first approach analyzes the Fourier-Jacobi expansion of modular forms and estimates the vanishing of its coefficients.
-This method has been extensively used in the context of Siegel modular varieties \cites{tai1982kodaira,freitag1983Siegelsche,mumford2006kodaira,hulek1994kodaira,sankaran1997moduli,gritsenko1996moduli}.
+This method has been extensively used in the context of Siegel modular varieties \cites{dittmann2021harmonic,freitag1983Siegelsche,gritsenko1996moduli,hulek1994kodaira,mumford2006kodaira,sankaran1997moduli,tai1982kodaira}.
 The second approach is based on the use of liftings of modular forms.
-Initiated by Kond\=o \cites{kondo1993kodaira,kondo1999kodaira}, Gritsenko, Hulek, and Sankaran \cite{Gritsenko2007kodaira} using the Borcherds lift \cite{borcherds1998automorphic} in the study of moduli spaces of K3 surfaces, this technique has been extended to orthogonal modular varieties of higher dimension, even in cases where no modular interpretation is known.
+Initiated by Kond\=o \cites{kondo1993kodaira,kondo1999kodaira}, Gritsenko, Hulek, and Sankaran \cite{Gritsenko2007kodaira} using the Borcherds lift \cite{borcherds1998automorphic} in the study of moduli spaces of K3 surfaces, this technique has been extended to orthogonal modular varieties of higher dimension, even in cases where no moduli interpretation is known.
 In these settings, Gritsenko, Hulek, and Sankaran \cite{Gritsenko2008Hirzebruchproportionality}, and Ma \cite{ma2018kodaira}, applied the Gritsenko lift \cite{gritsenko1994modular} to prove that such varieties are of general type.
-More recently, Dittmann, Salvati Manni, and Scheithauer \cite{dittmann2021harmonic} constructed a cusp form for the case $\A_6$, vanishing to order two along the boundary, by using the Ikeda lift \cite{ikeda2001lifting}, and showed that it has non-negative Kodaira dimension.